 Griffon's businesses typically do not require inventory that is susceptible to becoming obsolete or dated.
-In general, Telephonics sells products in connection with programs authorized and approved under contracts awarded by the U.S. Government or agencies thereof, either as prime or subcontractor, and in accordance with customer specifications.
-Plastics primarily produces fabricated materials used by customers in the production of their products and these materials are produced against orders by those customers.
+In general, Telephonics sells products in connection with programs authorized and approved under contracts awarded by the U.S. Government or agencies thereof and in accordance with customer specifications.
+Plastics primarily produces fabricated materials used by customers in the production of their products and these materials are produced against orders from those customers.
 HBP produces doors and non-powered lawn and garden tools in response to orders from customers of retailers and dealers or based on expected orders, as applicable.